ashellwig/i3lock-fancy-multimonitor/README.md

 # i3lock-fancy-multimonitor

+## Notice
+This is forked simply because I wanted to maintain my configuration and add it as a submodule to my yadm repo.

 The idea for this project was shamelessly copied from [meskarune](https://github.com/meskarune)'s [i3lock-fancy](https://github.com/meskarune/i3lock-fancy).

 It uses [scrot](http://freecode.com/projects/scrot) to take a screenshot of the desktop, then [ImageMagick](http://www.imagemagick.org/) blurs the image and adds a lock icon and text.